And the winner of the the Best Beach Town in the South goes to…….you guessed it: Hilton Head Island!

 Even though Hilton Head offers all of the conveniences for vacationing those who reside here, it is nature that stands out.
 Yachts line the marinas, while shrimp boats stroll the creeks.
 Dolphins and alligators can be seen on any given day.
 The marsh is home to wading birds, oysters and spartina grass.
 The tide, which is the essential essence of this area creates an ever-changing landscape, ideal for fishing, cruising or just solitude.

 #5.
-With all of this and more, no wonder Hilton Head Island was voted the best.
+With all of this and more, no wonder Hilton Head Island won the “best” vote.